 6. Don’t Necessarily Get an Oyster Card

-Also, remember to use the same card when you leave the tube that you used to enter, otherwise you’ll be charged a lot for not checking out.
+When using your credit/debit card, you don’t need to get a ticket from the machine, simply tap on and off at the gates to the station as you would with an Oyster Card.
+Remember to use the same card when you leave the tube that you used to enter, otherwise, you’ll be charged a lot for not checking out.

 Alternatively, if you’re planning on visiting many attractions in London, consider getting a London Pass.
 It gives you access to many London’s top attractions and a hop-on-hop-off bus ticket.